-The Canadian Psychiatric Association’s 67th Annual Conference is scheduled for September 14-16, 2017 in Ottawa at The Shaw Centre.
-As you know, the Annual Conference is the largest psychiatric CPD event in Canada and we look forward to welcoming 1,100 delegates this year!
+The Canadian Psychiatric Association’s 70th Annual Conference is scheduled for October 22-24 in Vancouver at Sheraton Vancouver Wall Centre.
+As you know, the Annual Conference is the largest psychiatric CPD event in Canada and we look forward to welcoming 1,000 delegates!

 - Presentation types include courses, symposia, workshops, research papers and posters.